tj-tusharjain/azure-compute-docs/articles/service-fabric/service-fabric-get-started-containers.md

 * Learn more about running [containers on Service Fabric](service-fabric-containers-overview.md).
 * Read the [Deploy a .NET application in a container](service-fabric-host-app-in-a-container.md) tutorial.
 * Learn about the Service Fabric [application life-cycle](service-fabric-application-lifecycle.md).
-* Checkout the [Service Fabric container code samples](https://github.com/Azure-Samples/service-fabric-containers) on GitHub.
+* Check out the [Service Fabric container code samples](https://github.com/Azure-Samples/service-fabric-containers) on GitHub.

 [1]: ./media/service-fabric-get-started-containers/MyFirstContainerError.png
 [2]: ./media/service-fabric-get-started-containers/MyFirstContainerReady.png